Create a personalized SOLD BY (insert name here) sign for your realtor. Or if you’re a realtor create one for yourself.

 PRO TIP: stencil material will not adhere to a wet surface.
 It doesn’t matter if it is slightly wet or super wet, it’s not going to stick down.
 Think of it like a sticker, essentially that is what a stencil is except you remove it.

-I applied my clear transfer tape to the front of my stencil then removed the paper backing from the backside of the stencil.
+- apply clear transfer tape to the front of the stencil then remove paper backing

 3. REMOVE AIR BUBBLES & SEAL THE STENCIL